 We’re here to offer advice

-Doing a degree can be a life-changing decision.
-If you’d like to discuss applying for a Longford Scholarship to support you in your studies in/after prison, email scholars@longfordtrust.org and arrange a time to talk.
 If you are in prison, ask someone in education to contact us on 07747 365037.
 You can also write to us at: Freepost, Longford Trust PO Box 72887, London N2 2FG (you don’t need a stamp).

-• Fill in application form on line
+• Fill in our application form online or on paper

 Application Form